 - 72 ounces of edibles

 - 6 mature plants

 Note: Oklahoma limits are on a PER TRANSACTION basis, not daily or monthly.

-Oklahoma dispensaries can only sell cannabis to patients with valid medical marijuana card or license (or their caregiver).
+Oklahoma dispensaries can only sell cannabis to patients with valid medical marijuana or caregiver’s license.
 Licenses can be verified through the OMMA database.

 Definitions to know: